 With this in mind, we were driven to embark upon an ambitious project to photograph African wildlife from a new perspective, one that would involve getting close to potentially dangerous animals and photographing them with a wide-angle lens.
 Traditionally, this has been achieved using camera traps – stationary cameras triggered when an animal breaks an invisible infra-red beem.
 The problem with this method is that it requires a great deal of time, patience and luck.
 We therefore decided to invent something a little more proactive!
 And so BeetleCam was conceived; a DSLR camera mounted on top of a four-wheel drive remote control buggy.

-We booked a trip to Tanzania and set about designing, building and testing BeetleCam.
+I booked a trip to Tanzania and set about designing, building and testing BeetleCam.
 The first step was to get up to speed on the necessary robotics and electronics that would be required to build such a vehicle from scratch.
-Having conducted some research, we sourced components from around the world.
-Construction then began in earnest with sawing, soldering, sewing and super gluing taking place around the clock in Will’s garage.
+Having conducted some research, I sourced components from around the world.
+Construction then began in earnest with sawing, soldering, sewing and super gluing taking place around the clock in my garage.

 BeetleCam’s primary challenge would be getting over the uneven African terrain with a heavy payload of camera, lens and flashes.
-We therefore ordered the most powerful motors we could find and large off-road tires.
-BeetleCam had to be able to operate for long periods without being charged, so we stuffed the vehicle with the biggest batteries we could squeeze in.
+I therefore ordered the most powerful motors I could find and large off-road tires.
+BeetleCam had to be able to operate for long periods without being charged, so I stuffed the vehicle with the biggest batteries I could squeeze in.

-After much deliberation, we figured out how to get the camera (our trusty Canon EOS 400D) to interface with the same controller used to drive the buggy.
+After much deliberation, I figured out how to get the camera (my trusty Canon EOS 400D) to interface with the same controller used to drive the buggy.
 The finishing touches were to camouflage BeetleCam and seal the camera gear and internal mechanisms to protect them from the dusty African environment.

 We thought that Elephants would be an easy subject for BeetleCam’s first outing.
 We were wrong… we quickly learned that Elephants are wary of unfamiliar objects and due to their highly sensitive hearing, they are almost impossible to sneak up on!
 Over the course of the trip, we learnt that the best way to photograph an elephant was to position the camera well in front of it and then let the animal approach in its own time.
 With this technique we enjoyed great success and managed to get some incredible photos of these colossal creatures.